isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 We now have combined information from two tables through a join.
 Notice the join syntax:

-Also, notice that for the join (inner join by default), the fields that are identiical between the mutation table and the

 JOIN
   [isb-cgc:tcga_201510_alpha.Clinical_data] AS clinical
 ON
   patient_list.ParticipantBarcode = clinical.ParticipantBarcode

+Also, notice that for the join (inner join by default), the fields that are identiical between the mutation table and the clinical table is "ParticipantBarcode".

 Stage 3
 *******